omuleanu/oss/README.md

 ```
 dotnet Oss.dll parse sample1.css res1.css
 ```
-after you run `parse` it will watch `sample1.css` for changes and save to `res1.css` every time you change `sample1.css` and you hit enter (close the console) to stop watching for changes, same applies to rest of parse commands, use `-nowatch` if you don't want to watch for changes.
+after you run `parse` it will watch `sample1.css` for changes and save to `res1.css` every time you change `sample1.css` and you hit enter (close the console) if you want to stop watching for changes, same applies to the rest of parse commands, use `-nowatch` if you don't want to watch for changes.

 to parse multiple files:
 ```